-The BoJ surprised markets last Friday by tweaking their yield curve control policy.
-But they did it in what was considered a stealth way.
-While they maintained guidance of allowing the 10-year yield to move+/- 0.5% around the 0% target, this would now be considered a "reference" rather than rigid range.
-The BoJ promised to buy 10-year JGBs in fixed-rate operations at the 1 % level, instead of the previous rate of 0.5%.
-This effectively signals that it will now tolerate a rise in the 10-year yield to as much as 1 %.
+In late July, the BoJ (Bank of Japan) surprised markets by tweaking their yield curve control policy in what was considered a stealth way.
+While they maintained guidance of allowing the 10-year JGB yield to move +/- 0.5% around the 0% target, this would now be considered a "reference" rather than rigid range.
+The BoJ promised to buy 10-year JGBs in fixed-rate operations at the 1% level, instead of the previous rate of 0.5%.
+This effectively signals that it will now tolerate a rise in the 10-year yield to as much as 1%.
 Looking ahead, if the yen strengthens, as we expect, Japanese GDP is likely to outperform US GDP in common currency terms.
 Against that backdrop, there's probably a window for Japanese equities to outperform.
 That said, in the long-term, with both the population and birth rate in freefall and given Japan's lack of enthusiasm for immigration, Japan's demographics should act as a roadblock to any sustained economic and equity outperformance.